Programming-Project-2022-23-UniBz/course-project-manuelalessandro/README.md

 ## 3. Usage

-Describe how to compile, package, and run your project here.
+Describe how to compile, package, and Main your project here.

-To build the project, run:
+To build the project, Main:

 ```shell
 mvn package
 ```

-To do X, run:
+To do X, Main:

 ```
 mvn abc